Talesofwing/Practices/10.Programming/002.DesignPatterns/README.md

 The behaviors within components can be implemented using the [Strategy Pattern](docs/Strategy.md), and components themselves can also be implemented using the [Strategy Pattern](docs/Strategy.md).

 In Unity, the `Collider` is an example of a `Component` implemented in the form of a [Strategy Pattern](docs/Strategy.md).

+#### The difference between [Type Object](docs/TypeObject.md) and [Flyweight Pattern](docs/Flyweight.md)

+Both patterns involve separating an object’s data.

+- Type Object

+	Reduces the number of subclasses by using another “object” to represent the concrete object type.
+Basically, it’s pure data, such as `AttackType`, `MovementType`, `AttackPower`, etc. The concrete object then executes behavior according to this data.

+- Flyweight Pattern

+	Its core is storage optimization and it doesn’t require being “data-driven.”
+For example, GPU Instancing.

+The two patterns can easily be unintentionally mixed together.

+> Personal understanding
+>
+> When reading data from a config table (e.g., Monster), the data can exhibit characteristics of both patterns:

+- Monsters of the same type hold the same data, so this data is shared → `Flyweight Pattern`

+- The Monster’s type is defined by this data, such as attack style, movement style, attack speed… → `Type Object`

 ### References
 - [REFACTORING GURU](https://refactoring.guru/)